This is Part One of a six-part series on Rome, following this plan:

 But of course Rome has churches, ruins, monuments, museums, and statues in abundance.

 The night of my arrival, I decided to walk to the Colosseum.
 I got there just as the sun was setting.
 There it was in the twilight, its familiar iconic form towering above me, shushing me with awe.

 How many others had stood in wonder at that same sight?
 How many others had come to Rome to pay tribute to the civilization that had flourished, conquered, ruled, declined, and then passed away?
-It boggles the mind that a civilization could build such a thing and then disappear.
+It boggles the mind that a civilization could build such a thing and then pass away.
 But Rome was more than an empire; Rome was more than a culture or a people.
-Rome was an eternal achievement, an achievement for all of humanity, and this was one of its monuments.
+Rome was an eternal achievement, an achievement for all of humanity, setting a standard of civilization that futures peoples would forever emulate.